-I like these four together.
-A great power boost, good addition to recovery and that extra critical strike.
+These four together give you even more base power with more recovery which is vital for the build.
 I’ll say later on about the stats that will be important to this build.
 Honorable mentions of artifacts/artifacts to think about if you can’t get the ones I mainly stated are:

 Thayan Book of the Dead – Critical Strike/Armor Penetration/Action Point Gain.

 Heart of the Blue Dragon – Critical Strike/Recovery/Combat Advantage Bonus.

 Heart of the Black Dragon – Recovery/Armor Penetration/Action Point Gain.

 Sigil of the Controller – Power/Critical Strike/Control Resist

 Tiamat’s Orb of Majesty – Power/Crit/Recovery/Armor Penetration/Action Point Gain.